symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

 Consider the following scenarios:

-A) Bob doesn't want to announce Tx2.
-Alice will receive his funds back after 94 hours.
+A) Bob does not want to announce TX2.
+Alice will receive her funds back after 94 hours.
 B) Alice does not want to swap tokens by signing Tx3.
 Bob will receive his refund after 84h.
-Alice will unlock as well her funds after 94 hours.
+Alice will unlock her funds as well after 94 hours.
-C) Alice signs and announces Tx3, receiving Bob's funds.
-Bob will have time to sign Tx4, as Tx1 validity is longer than Tx2.
+C) Alice signs and announces TX3, receiving Bob's funds.
+Bob will have time to sign TX4, as Tx1 validity is longer than Tx2.

 The process is atomic but should be completed with lots of time before the deadlines.